The Why, What and How...

 Alpha-Arbutin is an advanced, highly effective naturally derived synthetic lightening compound, suitable for most skin types.

 Arbutin or Beta Arbutin is also known as ‘Bearberry Extract’ (from the Uva Ursi plant) and is up to 10 times less effective than Alpha Arbutin.
 Arbutin / Beta Arbutin is a cheap extract to manufacture and been shown to irritate some people’s skin.
-This ingredient is VERY common in lots of cosmetic brands and I have not come across one product yet with this as the main active, that actually works
+This ingredient is VERY common in lots of cosmetic brands and I have not come across one product yet with this as the main active, that actually works.

 Parabens are chemical preservatives, including butylparaben, propylparaben, methylparaben, and ethylparaben.
 These are widely used in cosmetics, but they have also been thought to be carcinogenic.